All Episodes

 This is an open setting.

-And I think there's a certain sign here on their part that yeah, we're willing to investigate.
+And I think there's a certain sign here on their part that, yeah, we're willing to investigate.

-You just heard his opening statement, 35-year public servant.
+You just heard his opening statement.

 And I've known him for many years.